hashicorp/design-system/website/docs/foundations/icons/partials/design-guidelines.md

 - Consider using 24px icons in product interfaces for empty states.
 - Take care if choosing to display icons at sizes other than 16px and 24px.

-  There may be cases where 16px and 24px values don't fit a design - Icons can be resized in these cases but be aware that the design is not optimized for values other than these.
+  There may be cases where 16px and 24px values don’t fit a design—Icons can be resized in these cases but be aware that the design is not optimized for values other than these.

 ### Updating existing interfaces